traveltime-dev/traveltime-sdk-ruby/README.md

   destinations: destinations,
   transport: 'driving+ferry',
   traveltime: 7200,
-  with_distance: true # To also get distances, optional )
+  with_distance: true, # To also get distances, optional
+  request_type: TravelTime::ProtoUtils::ONE_TO_MANY # Optional
+)
 puts(response.body)
 ```